PreibischLab/STIM/README.md

 Slice-datasets can either be saved in an [anndata](https://anndata.readthedocs.io/en/latest/)-conforming layout, where the expression values, locations and annotations are stored in `/expressionValues`, `/locations` and `/annotations`, and `/X`, `/obsm/spatial` and `/obs`, respectively; or in a [generic hierarchical layout]().
 The [N5 API](https://github.com/saalfeldlab/n5) is used to read and write these layouts using the N5, Zarr, or HDF5 backend.
 If your slice(s) are stored in `.csv` files, you can use the `st-resave` command (see below) to resave your data into one of the supported formats by specifying the extension of the output as `.h5` (generic HDF5), `.n5` (generic N5), or `.zarr` (generic Zarr); an additional suffix `ad` is used to indicate the AnnData-conforming layout (e.g. `h5ad` for HDF5-backed AnnData).

-For a single slice, you can:
+For a slice-dataset, you can:
-* interactively view it using `st-explorer`;
+* interactively view it using `st-explorer` (explore all genes & annotations) or `st-bdv-view` (view multiple genes in parallel)
-* render the dataset in ImageJ and save the rendering, e.g., as TIFF, using `st-render`;
+* render the dataset in ImageJ/Fiji and save the rendering, e.g., as TIFF, using `st-render`;
 * normalize the dataset using `st-normalize`;
 * add metadata such as, e.g., celltype annotations, using `st-add-metadata`;
-* add the slice to a (pre-existing or new) container using `st-add-dataset` (TODO st-add-slice rename); see below.
+* create a container-dataset from several slice-datasets (see below).

-For (pairwise) alignment of many slices, (anndata) slices have to be grouped into an N5-container to allow additional metadata to be stored.
-In addition to all the commands listed above for single datasets, the subsequent commands can be used for datasets within an N5-container:
+For alignment of several slices, slices have to be grouped into an N5-container to allow additional metadata to be stored.
+In addition to all commands listed above for single datasets, the subsequent commands can be used for datasets within an N5-container:
+* create a container-dataset containing one or more existing slice-datasets using `st-add-dataset` (TODO st-add-slice rename);
+* add a slice-dataset to a pre-existing container-dataset using `st-add-dataset` (TODO st-add-slice rename);
-* perform pairwise alignment of slices using `st-align-pairs`;
+* perform pairwise alignment of slices using `st-align-pairs` (pre-processing);
-* visualize aligned pairs of slices using `st-align-pairs-view`;
+* visualize aligned pairs of slices using `st-align-pairs-view` (optional user verification);
-* perform global alignment of all slices using `st-align-global`;
+* perform global alignment of all slices using `st-align-global` (yielding the actual transformation for each slice-dataset);
-* visualize globally aligned data in Big Data Viewer using `st-bdv-view`.
+* visualize globally aligned data in BigDataViewer using `st-bdv-view`.

 ### Tutorial: interactively exploring a single dataset